 While some forms of hearing loss occur later in life, such as age-related hearing loss or noise-induced hearing loss, others can onset when we are young.
 More often than not, hearing loss that occurs at a young age is a form of genetic hearing loss.

-Let's take a moment to understand how genetic hearing loss can be inherited, diagnosed, and treated.
+Let's take a moment to understand genetic hearing loss treatment, as well as how it can be inherited and diagnosed.

 What Types of Hearing Loss Can Be Genetically Inherited?